dkostmii/RadixSort/README.md

 Sorted Array: 0 1 1 6 12 24 55 99 128 10976
 ```

-Project is created in Visual Studio 2019 environment
+Project is updated to Visual Studio 2022 Environment